pama7786/quote-generator-app/README.md

 - There are three icons just beneath the author's name;

      - Favourite icon;
-     - When you like a quote and you'd like to add it in your favourites, you click this icon, it changes the color to red and that quote will automatically be displayed under "your favourite quotes :)" heading.
+     - When you like a quote and you'd like to add it to your favorites, you click this icon, it changes the color to red and that quote will automatically be displayed under the "your favorite quotes :)" heading.

      - Copy icon;
      - When you click it, it will copy the quote to your clipboard.